defenseunicorns/uds-package-dubbd/docs/howto-dubbd-release.md

 - [ ] [Renovate](https://github.com/renovatebot/renovate#renovate) should detect the new Big Bang version and create a corresponding PR
 - [ ] All CI workflows must pass and validate functionality works
-  - If any CI workflow fails, after confirming there are now CI-specific issues (like cloud infrastructure problems), branch off of the `main` branch
+  - If any CI workflow fails, after confirming there are no CI-specific issues (like cloud infrastructure problems), branch off of the `main` branch
     - Incorporate the same changes Renovate proposed in the Big Bang upgrade PR
     - Make any additional changes necessary to the branch to get tests passing
-    - Create a new PR using the same top-portion of the PR description (namely the section that contains the table with the "Package" and changes)
+    - Create a new PR using the same name (example: `chore(deps) update gitlab tag big-bang/bigbang to v2.10.0`) and top-portion of the PR description (specifically the section that contains the table with the "Package" and changes)
     - If all workflows pass, squash and merge the PR while bumping the minor version using the **extended commit message** method [here](#how-can-i-influence-the-version-number-for-a-release)
   - If all workflows pass, use the Renovate PR as is, squash and merge the PR while bumping the minor version using the **extended commit message** method [here](#how-can-i-influence-the-version-number-for-a-release)
 - [ ] In a follow up PR (new branch), update any [OSCAL references](.github/workflows/oscal) in the components sections of the OSCAL templates